mystatus/covid19-reports/README.md

 *NOTE: There's currently a known bug in TypeORM's migration generator, where it will always add unnecessary alterations on date columns that use `default: () => 'null'`.
-So make sure you review the generated migration and remove any of these unnecessary alterations before committing them.*
+So make sure you review the generated migration and remove any of these unnecessary alterations before committing them (and also format the generated file to match our eslint rules).*

 #### Creating

-If you want to write a migration from scratch, you can create a new blank migration with `./migration-create.sh {name}` where `{name}` is the name of the migration you want to create.
+If you want to write a migration from scratch, you can create a new blank migration with `./migration-create.sh {name}`, where `{name}` is the name of the migration you want to create.
 An empty template will be generated in `/server/migrations`.